 - Archive Panic: Finding what song came from where in what version can be maddening to the dedicated fan.

-- Some highlights: Their most ambitious (and, probably, best) studio material can be found on Soundtracks for the Blind and The Seer.
+- Some highlights: Their most ambitious (and, probably, best) studio material can be found on Soundtracks for the Blind, The Seer, and To Be Kind.
 Amongst their live material, Swans Are Dead is two hours and twenty-three minutes and all of it is amazing.
 The Great Annihilator, White Light from the Mouth of Infinity, and Children of God are particularly noteworthy works as well.

 - Face of the Band: Both Jarboe and Gira.